 The AT10.1 cannot protect against short circuits in the remote sense wiring.
-Install a 1.0A fuse at the battery or dc bus end of the remote sense cable.
+Install a small 1.0A in-fuse at the battery or dc bus end of the remote sense cable.

 - 1. De-energize and lock out all ac and dc voltages within the AT10.1 enclosure.
 Check with a voltmeter. - 2.
 Remove safety shield. - 3.
 Remove the two (2) dc output CU-AL compression lugs.